Tobbylab/Automate-Responsive-Action-/README.md

 Then Splunk send a notification to slack ( indicating something has happened)

-Will also trigger a plaaybook to Shuffle which will also send an email notification to Soc Analyst asking if they want to Disable users.
+Will also trigger a playbook to Shuffle which will also send an email notification to Soc Analyst asking if they want to Disable users.

 If Soc Analyst say No nothing will be done